 Many patients develop bluish discoloration of their ankles and feet called corona plebectasia.
 This typically is not actually skin damage but is due to engorgement of the veins in the foot.
 This can disappear with vein treatment most of the time.

 The most serious kind of skin damage is a venous ulcer.
 When skin damage becomes really severe, the skin actually opens up into a sore, typically on the inside of the ankle or calf.
 This open sore usually isn’t painful but is very unpleasant and difficult to treat.
 Sometimes it can last for many months, even years, if not treated.
-The good news is that a combination of vein treatment, compression treatment, and wound care will result in healing and help to prevent recurrence.
+The good news is that a combination of vein treatment, compression treatment, and wound care will result in healing and help

 If you are experiencing any of these leg and foot symptoms and are not sure what to do, you can arrange for a quick and easy consultation right now by calling 201-265-5300.